 Memory is the hardest problem in agentic AI.
 An agent that forgets everything between sessions is an expensive autocomplete.
 An agent that remembers everything drowns in irrelevant context.
 The MCP ecosystem now has dozens of memory servers trying to find the sweet spot — and they take radically different approaches.

 We reviewed the official Memory MCP server and gave it 3.5/5: the right idea, not yet the right tool for serious use.
 But it’s far from the only option.
-Here’s how the major memory servers compare, and which one you should actually use.
+Here’s how the seven major memory servers compare, and which one you should actually use.

 The Contenders